Mist41/Mist41/README.md

 - 👋 Hi, I’m @Mist41
-- 👀 I’m interested in Machine Learning and reading
+- 👀 I’m interested in Machine Learning and reading books and youtube..i'll get over this addiction
-- 🌱 I’m currently learning Python and Tensorflow
+- 🌱 I’m currently learning Python and about the things related to machine learning, quantum computing , AI etc.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...open-source projects to learn more.
 - 📫 How to reach me ...

 <!---